Joint Strategy for the Ministry of the Interior’s Administrative Branch aims at ensuring everyone’s safety and security

 We all have the right to feel safe — Finland is the safest country in the world

-The objectives of the Joint Strategy for the Ministry of the Interior’s Administrative Branch have been updated.
+The objectives of the joint strategy were last updated at the beginning of 2022.
 The updated Joint Strategy responds better to the Government’s security reports, the protracted COVID-19 pandemic and the sustainable development goals.

 The four priorities are: